abishop0894/react-shopping-cart/README.md

 # react-shopping-cart

-A shopping cart built using react, and Strapi DB. still in revision
+Description: A shopping cart built using react, postman, and StrapiDB.

+Future Updates: Will be completed by 3/19/22